Identify Gaps

 Description

-Review your internal processes and culture to identify areas misaligned with your sustainability priorities and opportunities to bring greater alignment.
+Review your internal processes and culture to identify areas that are misaligned with your sustainability priorities and opportunities to bring greater alignment.

 Share this Practice on:LinkedIn